-The Oregon Historical Society will reopen on July 11.
-Public museum and store hours will be Wed.–Sat.
-10 a.m. – 5 p.m. and Sun.
-12 p.m. – 5 p.m..
+The Oregon Historical Society reopened on July 11 with limited hours.
 The Research Library remains closed for renovations.
-(Entry is free for children under 5 and for Multnomah County residents with ID.)
-See the latest health and safety guidelines related to COVID-19 on Oregon Historical Society’s website
+See the latest health and safety guidelines related to COVID-19 on Oregon Historical Society’s website.

 Discover Oregon’s fascinating history at the Oregon Historical Society , located on downtown’s South Park Blocks and across the street from the Portland Art Museum.

 The museum features many permanent and rotating exhibits covering local history both before and after Oregon became a state in 1859.
 Experience Oregon, a permanent exhibition opened in 2019, takes over the entire third floor of the museum and spans the state’s vast geography and complicated history, representing the many people, places and events that shaped the land now known as Oregon.